-What is Collective Bargaining?
+What Is Collective Bargaining?

 Let's Make a Deal

 CBAs also address issues ranging from worker safety to insurance.
-The nature of subjects laid out in these agreements can also vary depending on the industry or workplace.
+The nature of the subjects in these agreements varies depending on the industry or workplace.

-The "Good Faith" Collective Bargaining Requirement
+The 'Good Faith' Collective Bargaining Rule

 Unions' Duty of Fair Representation